Ramshiv7/Excel_parser/README.md

 Write a Python Code that Traverse through the files in the ZIPPED Folder and generate a combined.csv file.

-Path - Represent where the CSV Files Resides
+Path [ Passed as an Argument to the Script ]- Represents the Directory where the CSV Files Resides.

-ZP-Name - Represents the Name of Zipped file
+Execution Definition:

+Python Excel_par.py "Path_of_the_folder_containing_csv_files"

+Sample Execution :

+Python Excel_par.py "C:\Users\SM5047417\Desktop\Engineering Test\Engineering Test Files"

 To Execute :

-1. Make Sure CSV path is assigned to Path Variable.
-2. Exeute the Python Script - Python Excel_par.py
+Python Excel_par.py "Path_of_CSV"